SaiKumarOfficial/video-search-and-prediction-endpoint/README.md

 - TensorFlow
 - AWS EC2, ECR, S3
 - Docker
+- Mongodb
 - Github Actions

 ## Cost Optimization

-To reduce project costs, the Docker image size was minimized using multi-staged builds, decreasing from 3.79GB to 2.27GB.
+To reduce project costs, the Docker image size was minimized using multi-staged builds, decreasing from 3.79GB to 2.28GB.
 This optimization enabled deployment on a more cost-effective 8GB volume instance, eliminating the "no space" error encountered with the larger image.
 ## In local
 ![dockersizesInlocal](https://github.com/SaiKumarOfficial/video-streaming-data-collection/assets/95096218/a919ce03-ea13-4927-991d-afa64cb1e419)